Gerardo-Navarro-G/Notebooks/README.md

-# Github-example
+# Notebooks

-This repository is a demonstration on how to create a Github repository an properly set it up
+This repository contains projects of Data Science and Machine Learning in python.